Portability requirements (taking your payment overseas)

 To be eligible for income support, customers must normally be Australian residents and in Australia at the time of the claim.
 For many payments, such as Age Pension and Disability Support Pension (DSP), claimants must also satisfy payment-specific qualifying periods of Australian residence.

-Portability of Australian social security payments is regulated by the Social Security Act 1991 (the Act), which sets out which payments are portable, for how long, at what rate and under what conditions.
+Portability of Australian social security payments is regulated by the Social Security Act 1991 (the Act), setting out which payments that are portable, for how long, at what rate and under what conditions.
 Portability of Family Tax Benefit is regulated by the A New Tax System (Family Assistance) Act 1999.

-Chapter 7 of the Guide to Social Security Law provides more detailed information on Australia’s portability rules.
+Chapter 7 of the Social Security Guide provides more detailed information on Australia’s portability rules.

-Apart from the portability rules under domestic law, Australia has a number of international social security agreements that regulate reciprocal portability of benefits between Australia and an agreement country.
+Apart from the portability rules under domestic law, Australia currently has 31 international social security agreements that regulate reciprocal portability of benefits between Australia and an agreement country.
 The provisions in the agreements override the portability rules under domestic law.
 The portability rules under the international social security agreements are country specific and can be found in the Social Security (International Agreements) Act 1999.

-Chapter 10 of the Guide to Social Security Law provides more detailed information on Australia’s international social security agreements.
+Chapter 10 of the Social Security Guide provides more detailed information on Australia’s international social security agreements.

-The Department’s Guide to Social Security Law sets out the general portability rules and current portability provisions for individual social security payments and benefits.
-This information is updated regularly to reflect portability policy changes.
-The Portability Table can be found in the Social Security Guide at Topic 18.104.22.168.
+The Department’s Social Security Guide sets out the general portability rules and current portability provisions for individual social security payments and benefits.
+This information is reviewed and updated regularly to reflect portability policy changes.
+The Portability Table can be found in the Social Security Guide at Topic 126.96.36.199.

-Further information on the residence requirements can be found in the Guide to Social Security Law at Chapter 22.214.171.124 Residence Requirements.
+Further information on the residence requirements can be found in the Social Security Guide at Chapter 188.8.131.52 Residence Requirements.

 The fundamental tenets of the Australian social security system are residence and need.
 Because residence is a fundamental qualification criterion for Australian social security payments, former residents who return to Australia and subsequently claim Australian social security payments with indefinite portability, are required to stay in Australia for at least two years before their payment becomes portable.
 The policy rationale for this requirement is that indefinite portability is only available to Australian residents.
 The former resident rule prevents people who lose their connections with Australia to return to Australia just to obtain a pension and return overseas.

-Further information on the former residence requirements is in the Guide to Social Security Law at Chapter 7.1.4 Requirements for former residents of Australia receiving a portable pension.
+Further information on the former residence requirements is in the Social Security Guide at Chapter 7.1.4 Requirements for former residents of Australia receiving a portable pension.

 In 1973, general indefinite portability was introduced for many Australian pensions.
 Portability enables certain payments to continue to be paid when a person travels overseas.
 Indefinite portability was extended to most pension categories and did not impose additional residence conditions for payments to be made overseas.
 Generally, if a pension was payable in Australia, it was payable overseas.
 This approach was supported by the special need provisions.
 Former residents with a substantial connection to Australia, in special need of financial assistance, could access entitlements if they had left Australia without a portable pension before indefinite portability was introduced on 8 May 1973.